 TIP.
-Not far away from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
-This place is famous for its vertical 300 meters cliff surrounding the shore and its turquoise water.
+Not far from the departure point, you’ll get to St. George Bay, the most spectacular beach on the island.
+This place is famous for its vertical 300-meter cliff surrounding the shore and turquoise water.
 Make sure to stop, go for a swim, and enjoy the views.
 Also, bring some water and supplies as there is nothing else there!

 Buy local souvenirs

 If leather is your thing, head to Takis leather store in the main port.
-Choose from bags, shoes, wallets, belts, and other exciting leather stuffs.
+Choose from bags, shoes, wallets, belts, and other exciting leather stuff.
 Did you know Symi is famous for its sponge products?
-You’ll find them in different shapes and packages in many shops along the shoreline
+You’ll find them in different shapes and packages in many shops along the shoreline.

 Forget about everything in Pedi Village

-Explore the little village before reaching the beach, a relatively 10 minutes walk to the south.
+Explore the little village before reaching the beach, a relatively 10-minute walk to the south.
 Follow the seashore until you reach a gate, walk uphill, and down to a beautiful secluded beach.
 You’ll find a small cafe and sun umbrellas here.

 Feed a stray cat

 I know it’s not the kind of activity to include in an itinerary.
-But unfortunately, Symi, along with many other Greek islands, is famous for the many stray cats guarding cozy tavernas, roaming narrow alleys, or dozing around homestays.
+Unfortunately, Symi, along with many other Greek islands, is famous for the many stray cats guarding cozy tavernas, roaming narrow alleys, or dozing around homestays.